Choeradodis rhombicollis: Sexual dimorphism

+Life cycle

+C. rhombicollis start life by hatching from an ootheca with 30-50 eggs.
+The first instars have very slim pronotums, almost like a normal mantis, but as they molt through life the hood will expand further from a hexagonal shape into a rhombus/pentagonal shape depending on the gender of the mantis.
+After the wet season, sometime after September, the mantises will find mates, copulate, and lay eggs a few days after.

 Behaviour

 The species can resemble both living and dead leaves.
 In either case, they choose a position beside a leaf that they resemble.
 To further enhance their camouflage, when disturbed, they can gently vibrate - mimicking the motion of the wind over a leaf.
 To catch prey, they use a "sit and wait" strategy, feeding on a large variety of arthropods.
 Larger individuals have been observed catching and consuming prey such as lizards and even hummingbirds.